NREL/mappymatch/docs/source/general/contributing.rst

          python -m unittest discover

       .. code-block:: sh
-         :caption: Return should look something this, but test number may vary
+         :caption: Return should look something this, but test number may vary.

          ................................................
          ---------------------------------------------------------------